gigimontes/Tableau-Projects/README.md

    - Download Excel workbook here

 **Tableau**
-   - To Access Dashboard report Click [here](https://public.tableau.com/app/profile/gissel.viramontes/viz/AirBNBFullProject2016data/Dashboard1)
+   - To Access Dashboard report Click here: [Tableau Dashboard](https://public.tableau.com/app/profile/gissel.viramontes/viz/AirBNBFullProject2016data/Dashboard1)

 ## Data Cleaning/Preparation
 Although the data used in this project was clean, I still made sure that the data didn't have the following: